rizinorg/book/src/basic_commands/print_modes.md

 64
 ```

 The command respects `cfg.bigendian`, so flip it if your target is big-endian.
-The value is interpreted as a 64-bit integer (up to 8 bytes).
-Any leading zero bytes are dropped, so most inputs behave like 4-byte substrings, but every supplied byte participates in the endian swap:
+The value is converted to an 8-byte representation according to the endianness setting, then any leading zero bytes are skipped before searching the pattern.
+For example, `0x41574141` is written as 8 bytes, but only the non-zero portion is searched:

 ```
 [0x00000000]> e cfg.bigendian=true